The Sensory Solutions Team

 Victoria R. Becnel M.S., CCC-SLP

-During my free time, you’re likely to find me running around chasing after my three little ones and our fluffy Golden Doodle.
-I enjoy cooking with my husband, family time, and growing in my faith.
-I am blessed to be a part of such a dynamic group of therapists and I am honored to work with Sensory Solutions.
+During her free time, you’re likely to find her running around chasing after her three children and her fluffy Golden Doodle.
+She enjoys gardening and cooking with her husband, family time, and growing in her faith.

 Shelly LeBlanc, COTA